 The clock signal for the circuit is derived from the IC timer that is free-running at approximately 75 hertz.
 For teletypewriters that operate at 6 characters per second, the clock frequency should be about 45.5 Hz.

-In 1974-75, I used that Model 28 heavily… including generation of wrappers for my parts catalogs, working from a database I kept on fanfold paper tape.
+In 1974-75, I used that Model 28 heavily… including generation of wrappers for my Cybertronic Systems parts catalogs, working from a database I maintained on fanfold paper tape with a Friden reader and punch interfaced to the same 8008 system.

-Here is the machine in my apartment living room, around the middle of 1975:
+Here is the machine in my apartment living room, early 1975:

 You must log in to post a comment.